Our First-Time Buyer Mortgages

 You are still regarded as a first-time buyer, however, if you have owned commercial property with no residential space attached to it.
 If you want to buy a property with someone else who currently owns a residential property or has previously owned one, you may not be eligible for some of the perks available to first-time buyers.

 Choosing your first mortgage

-Buying a property is likely to be the biggest purchase you’ll ever make and, unless you can afford it outright, you’ll need a mortgage to cover the cost.
-There is a vast array of mortgage types to choose from and your dedicated mortgage broker will explain them all to you clearly and help you to narrow down the choices to find one that best fits your needs.
+Buying a property is likely to be the biggest purchase you’ll ever make.
+Unless you can afford it outright, you’ll need a mortgage to cover the cost.
+There are numerous mortgage types to choose from and your dedicated mortgage broker will explain them all to you clearly.
+This will help you to narrow down the choices and find one that best fits your needs.
 To start with, you need to decide between a repayment and an interest-only mortgage.

 When you opt for a repayment mortgage, your monthly payments repay some of the loan as well as the interest.
-By the end of your mortgage term, such as 25 years, you will have completely repaid the loan and own your property outright, making a repayment mortgage the most popular choice.
+By the end of your mortgage term, such as 25 years, you will have completely repaid the loan and own your property outright.
+This makes a repayment mortgage the most popular choice.

 For this type of mortgage, you only pay the interest due each month.
 Whilst this might appear tempting as the monthly repayments will be lower, none of the loan amount is repaid throughout your mortgage term.
 This means that the entire loan has to be repaid when the term ends.
 Unless you have the means to do this, you will more than likely have to sell your property to repay the loan.

 Next, you need to decide whether you prefer a fixed or variable rate.
-A fixed rate ensures you know exactly how much you’re paying each month and is ideal if you prefer to limit your risk.
+A fixed rate ensures you know exactly how much you’re paying each month.
+This is ideal if you prefer to limit your risk.
 A variable rate, on the other hand, fluctuates.
-You can benefit from making lower monthly payments if the rate drops but need to be confident that you can cover higher interest rates should they increase.
+You can benefit from making lower monthly payments if the rate drops.
+However, you need to be confident that you can cover higher interest rates should they increase.